nburgdorfer/cvtkit/docs/resources/file_formats.md

 0.000 0.000 0.000 1.000
 ```

+The advantage of using the Trajectory file format is that only a single file is needed to encode the camera trajectories, aiding in dataset organization.
+The camera intrinsics, however, will need to be inferred or provided separately.

+Datasets utilizing the above format:
+- DTU
+- Tanks & Temples
+- BlendedMVS

 ## TUM Format
+Below is an example of camera parameters encoded in *TUM Format*.

+Each line represents a single camera entry, encoded as follows:

+- `timestamp tx ty tz qx qy qz qw`

+The first element in every line is the timestamp corresponding to the time-of-capture for the camera entry.

+The next three elements encode the position of the camera optical center.

+The last four elements encode the orientation of the camera optical axis in unit quaternion form.

 ```
 1638570918.135257600 -2.927 -3.658 -10.617 0.014 -0.584 0.142 0.798
 1638570918.202363648 -2.934 -3.665 -10.622 0.021 -0.585 0.144 0.794
 1638570918.269449728 -2.942 -3.671 -10.628 0.027 -0.586 0.146 0.795
 ```

+Much like Trajectory format, the advantage of using the TUM file format is that only a single file is needed to encode the camera trajectories.
+The camera intrinsics must again be inferred or provided separately.

+TUM format is typically used for real-time applications, SLAM-based algorithms, ROS-collected datasets, etc.